webpack/webpack.js.org/src/content/concepts/index.md

   - LukeMwila
 ---

-At its core, __webpack__ is a _static module bundler_ for modern JavaScript applications.
+At it's core, __webpack__ is a _static module bundler_ for modern JavaScript applications.
 When webpack processes your application, it internally builds a [dependency graph](/concepts/dependency-graph/) which maps every module your project needs and generates one or more _bundles_.

 T> Learn more about JavaScript modules and webpack modules [here](/concepts/modules).

 Since version 4.0.0, __webpack does not require a configuration file__ to bundle your project, nevertheless it is [incredibly configurable](/configuration) to better fit your needs.

-To get started you only need to understand its __Core Concepts__:
+To get started you only need to understand it's __Core Concepts__:

 - [Entry](#entry)
 - [Output](#output)